renesas/synced/README.md

 <br>with this program; if not, write to the Free Software Foundation, Inc.,
 <br>51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.
 ***
-Release Tag: 1-0-3
+Release Tag: 1-0-4
-<br>Pipeline ID: 123302
+<br>Pipeline ID: 125967
-<br>Commit Hash: 0d4d9ea7
+<br>Commit Hash: 97f7354c
 ***

-# `synce4l` 1-0-3 README
+# `synced` 1-0-4 README

-This file is a README for `synce4l`, which is an implementation of Synchronous Ethernet (Sync-E).
+This file is a README for `synced`, which is an implementation of Synchronous Ethernet (Sync-E).
 <br>It is written in Markdown, so it is best viewed when using a Markdown-compatible
 editor.

-`synce4l` is copyrighted by Renesas Electronics Corporation and is licensed under the GNU General Public License.
+`synced` is copyrighted by Renesas Electronics Corporation and is licensed under the GNU General Public License.
 <br>See the file COPYING for the license terms.

-Email at IDT-Support-sync@lm.renesas.com to get in contact about `synce4l`.
+Email at IDT-Support-sync@lm.renesas.com to get in contact about `synced`.

 ---